Tradeoff between noise and banding in a quantum adder with qudits: Countering decoherence via banding in addition

 {\it Variation of noise strength.} Let us analyze $q_{best}$ and $f_{\max}$ by varying noise strengths and total input qudits to establish their relationship.
 For a given range of noise strength, $q_{best}$ saturates with the number of input qudits, $n$.
 This can be a useful result in terms of building the hardware.
 Suppose, apriori, one knows the range of noise strength, i.e., $p \in \{p_{\min}, p_{\max}\}$.
-Since $q_{best}$ saturates with the variation of $n$ for a given $p$ value, one only needs to apply the said $q_{best}$ number of controlled rotations per qudit regardless of the number of qudits, leading to a constant depth and time complexity of the SUM circuit (see Fig. \ref{fig:completebandinganalysis_dephasing} (a)-(c)).
-Note that the depth is the order of controlled rotations in banding SUM circuit which is quite low (e.g. for noise strength $0.1-0.2$ for qubits the order of controlled rotations, \(q\) goes only up to $5-6$ even for $50$ qubits and input number upto ~$10^{15}$).
-For the case of periodicity estimation, it was demonstrated that the $q_{best}$ depends on the input number of qubits \cite{barenco_pra_1996}, where it becomes a constant in our case, demonstrating that banding becomes significantly useful in the case of SUM circuit.
-We again emphasize that the advantage in terms of $q_{best}$ and $f_{max}$ is exhibited for the dephasing channel, all the results presented here hold even for amplitude-damping and completely depolarizing noise.
-More specifically, in the case of a completely depolarizing channel, given by the transformation $\rho \longrightarrow \frac{p I_d}{d} + (1-p)\rho$, the corresponding maximally coherent state transforms as
+Since $q_{best}$ saturates with the variation of $n$ for a given $p$ value, one only needs to apply the said $q_{best}$ number of controlled rotations per qudit regardless of the number of qudits, leading to a constant depth and time complexity of the SUM circuit [see Fig. \ref{fig:completebandinganalysis_dephasing} (d)-(f)].
+Note that the depth is the order of controlled rotations in banding SUM circuit which is quite low (e.g. for noise strength $0.1-0.2$ for qubits, the order of controlled rotations, \(q\) goes only up to $5-6$ even for $90$ qubits and input number upto ~$10^{27}$).
+This finding represents a stronger and more novel claim than those known in literature.
+To the best of our knowledge, this has not been explored in the existing literature on QFT-banding strategies.
+Specifically, we reduce the depth scaling from the existing $\mathcal{O}(n^2)$ and the speculative $\mathcal{O}(n \log{n})$ to $\mathcal{O}(1)$, demonstrating that banding becomes significantly useful in the case of SUM circuit.
+These circuits are particularly useful in situations where corrections to QFT-encoded inputs are required during the execution of a QFT-dependent algorithm.
+In such cases, when a QFT-encoded input is already provided, our method enables efficient corrections using only the SUM circuit.
+Rather than discarding the state after QFT and re-executing the entire QFT algorithm, our approach offers a correction mechanism with a circuit of constant depth.
+Alternatively, our method can be described as a QFT-adder that approximately adds a QFT-encoded number $\mathcal{F} \ket{a}$ to another number $\ket{b}$, $(\mathcal{F}\ket{a}, \ket{b}) \rightarrow \mathcal{F}\ket{a+b}$, in constant depth and, therefore, in constant time.
+By repeated additions, the algorithm can also multiply a QFT-encoded number by another number, $(\mathcal{F}\ket{a}, \ket{b}) \rightarrow \mathcal{F}\ket{a \times b}$, in $\mathcal{O}(n)$ depth, achieving linear time complexity.
+We again emphasize that the advantage in terms of $q_{best}$ and $f_{max}$ is exhibited for the dephasing channel, all the results presented here hold even for amplitude-damping and depolarizing noise.
+More specifically, in the case of a depolarizing channel, given by the transformation $\rho \longrightarrow \frac{p I_d}{d} + (1-p)\rho$, the corresponding maximally coherent state transforms as